ugo-quaisse/sitecore-author-toolbox/README.md

 This extension will help you to save a lot of time by providing a set of handy tools into Sitecore Content Editor.

-• Displays Live URL of a page
+* Displays Live URL of a page
-• Shows grouped error messages
+* Shows grouped error messages
-• Brings current language version flag in the active tab and the language menu
+* Brings current language version flag in the active tab and the language menu
-• Adds support of native Drag and Drop upload to your media folders
+* Adds support of native Drag and Drop upload to your media folders
-• Customizes the look and feel of admin/cache.aspx
+* Customizes the look and feel of admin/cache.aspx
+* Dark mode for Sitecore UI
+* Desktop notifications

 ## Information